SiddhantSinha19/Voice_Prescription/README.md

 Further the front end is created using HTML,CSS, and Javascript.
 And for the backend we have used flask.

-For any queries, please contact - sid.ronaldo1904@gmail.com Also, please mention the github link/ cite the source if you are using any of our work.
+For any queries, please contact - Shivangi Shukla - shivangishukla167@gmail.com or Siddhant Sinha - sid.ronaldo1904@gmail.com
+Also, please mention the github link/ cite the source if you are using any of our work.